Italy–Switzerland relations: Contemporary economic relations

 Exchanges are close in border regions.
 Over 70000 Italians cross the border to work in Switzerland.
 At the end of 2017 there were about a thousand Italian companies in Switzerland, which hire 21,000 employees, mainly in the following sectors: clothing, finance, food and construction.
 Specifically for the construction sector, the Italian Chamber of Commerce for Switzerland, has launched an initiative called Investment4Business, which facilitates and promotes investments in real estate business between the two countries.

-Cultural Exchange

-Italy and Switzerland have close relations also in the cultural field.

 The "Istituto Svizzero"

 In 1947 Switzerland founded the “Istituto Svizzero di Roma”, which was created to enhance the cooperation between Italy and Switzerland in the cultural and the scientific fields.
 This institute participates in various projects like the “settimana della lingua italiana nel mondo” which is an initiative of the Italian foreign ministry.
-The institute aims to extend the influence of Switzerland culture beyond its borders.
+The institute aims to extend the influence of Swiss culture beyond its borders.
 The structure offers exhibitions, conferences, meetings in Rome, Milan, and Palermo.
 Every year the institute hosts young researchers or artists.
 Exchange students attending these programs study Italian, which is one of the four Swiss national languages.

 The institute supports Swiss projects and research in Italy.
 In this way the cooperation and the cultural and scientific exchange between the two countries is enhanced.
 The main objectives of the structure are: